The following best practices provide guidance on avoiding query anti-patterns that impact performance in BigQuery.

 Best practice: Avoid point-specific DML statements (updating or inserting 1 row at a time).
 Batch your updates and inserts.

 Using point-specific DML statements is an attempt to treat BigQuery like an Online Transaction Processing (OLTP) system.
 BigQuery focuses on Online Analytical Processing (OLAP) by using table scans and not point lookups.
-If you need OLTP-like behavior (single-row updates or inserts), consider a database designed to support OLTP use cases such as Google Cloud SQL.
+If you need OLTP-like behavior (single-row updates or inserts), consider a database designed to support OLTP use cases such as Cloud SQL.

 BigQuery DML statements are intended for bulk updates.